Ganrokh/100-days-of-code/log.md

 **Thoughts:** The box model is something that I've noticed a lot through the years, anytime I need to inspect a page for whatever reason.
 I've always noticed a box shape around everthing, no matter what shape anything was.
 I'm sort of glad to know that I was picking up on some concept in the past and wasn't even aware of it.
 I can't wait to work more with box models.

 I've come to the realization today that a lot of famcy webpages that I've seen through the years aren't collections of well-played pictures, but are just pages with really fancy and complex CSS.
 That's slightly intimidating, honestly.
 I can't wait until I can do that.

+### Day 6: Friday, September 28th, 2018

+**Today's Progress:** Worked with colors, hues, and animations with pure CSS.

+**Thoughts:** I'm amazed at how much you can do with animation using CSS.
+I'm not an artsy person.
+I never took any art classes in school besides photography.
+The fact that I can essentially "code" my way to making good, basic art and animations using pure CSS makes me a little glad.
+I'll still likely need to get good with graphic design, though.
+Also, I'm having a hard time understanding Bezier Curves.